AnomalousMedical/Dependencies/Readme.md

 The currently supported environment is vs2019, Windows 10 SDK 10.0.18362.0 and cmake 3.15.1.
 Other versions may work, but this is the tested configuration.

+## Cloning
+This repo uses submodules to include its dependencies.
+Be sure to clone with `--recursive` or run `git submodule update --init --recursive` after you clone it to make sure all the submodules are downloaded as well.

 ## Building
 The easiest way to build is to open the Developer Command Prompt for vs 2017 and then run one of the following:
  * AutoBuild_Win32.bat - Build the Windows version, both x86 and x64.
 You really need both for the downstream projects to work.